Wilann/Navigation/README.md

 ### Files

-Navigation.ipynb: Where Deep Q-Learning is used to train the agent
+Navigation.ipynb / Navigation.html: Where Deep Q-Learning is used to train the agent
 dqn_agent.py: The Agent
 model.py: The Deep Learning Model
-report.pdf: A description of the learning algorithm and the implementation
+report.pdf / report.pages: A description of the learning algorithm and the implementation

 ---